 I am adept at holding a space that embraces the practicalities of every aspect of your life experience, providing pragmatism and a spiritual foundation.
 I am tenderly tough and proven with many 5* Google reviews.

-I am an open and a razor-sharp confidant who can help you rationalize a new perspective on life and map out a way forwards.
+I am an open and razor-sharp confidant who can help you rationalize a new perspective on life and map out a way forwards.
 I too have navigated a midlife crisis.

 - Supporting You through your journey

 - Laughter and Tears from deep honest dialogue

 - Alignment with a Happier You

 - Figure stuff out, find meaning, what to settle on, where to grow, what to change

 - Feel heard and supported on a structured journey

 - Re-Invent towards your yearnings for the next 10 years of your life

 - Build a Toolkit to deal with life's challenges - Suffer Less, Flourish More